Arose-Niazi/Mini-Missions-Public/README.md

 ### Levels system
 - XP.
 - Each level has it's own XP level up, and every level can have different XP level up.
-Even some higher levels can have very low XP level up.
+Even some higher levels can have a very low XP level up.

 ### World Weather/Time
 - Random world weather when -1.
 - Random Mission weather when -1.
-- There are specific random weathers which will be selected.
+- There are specific random weathers that will be selected.
-- Mission Info dialog, would say weather name instead of weather id.
+- Mission Info dialog would say weather name instead of weather id.
     - Thanks to @Ryses for weather names.

 ### Money system
-- On completing/winning a race, parkour, and etc You get 100/Your Position.
+- On completing/winning a race, parkour, etc You get 100/Your Position.

 ### Betting system
 - You can place a bet, before the start of the mission objective.